moka-guys/dnanexus_coverage_uniformity_Report/sambamba_coverage_uniformity_dxapp/README.md

 ## What does this app output?

 This app outputs:
- - An inteactive HTML report with boxplots of every region sorted by coverage from low > high
+ - An interactive HTML report with boxplots of every region sorted by coverage from low > high
  - A static plot showing the average for each region
  - A csv file with the region data in tabular form